-Williams, @William, 1731 - 1811
+Williams, William, 1731 - 1811

-He was elected as town clerk for Lebanon (1752-1796), treasurer and selectman (1760-1785).
-He was the town’s representative to the Connecticut General Assembly served as Speaker of the Lower House (1755-1776) and of the Upper House for twenty-three more years.
-Williams was justice of the peace (1759-1768, 1780-1810), judge of the Windham County Court (1776-1805) and probate judge for the district of Windham (1775-1809).
+He was elected as town clerk for Lebanon (1752-1796), treasurer, selectman (1760-1785), and the town’s representative to the Connecticut General Assembly.
+Williams served as Speaker of the Lower House (1755-1776) and of the Upper House for twenty-three more years.
+His other civic positions included being a justice of the peace (1759-1768, 1780-1810), judge of the Windham County Court (1776-1805), and probate judge for the district of Windham (1775-1809).
 Williams was Connecticut’s delegate to the Continental Congress and a signer of the Declaration of Independence.

-Williams married Mary Trumbull, the daughter of Governor Jonathan Trumbull on February 14, 1771.
-He and his family were well acquainted with the Mohegan community and the Mohegan men who had fought and died during the Revolution.
+He married Mary Trumbull, the daughter of Governor Jonathan Trumbull on February 14, 1771.
+Williams and his family were well acquainted with the Mohegan community and the Mohegan men who had fought and died during the Revolution.
 He was the overseer of their tribe and served on several legislative committees on Indian affairs for the Connecticut General Assembly.

 Love, Samson Occom and the Christian Indians of New England, 323.
 Melissa Fawcett, Medicine Trail: The Life and Lessons of Gladys Tantaquidgeon (University of Arizona Press, 2000), 43.
 ANBO.IP 2.1.16, 35, 38; 2.2.42, 132, 138-40.
 Drawing: Oil, 1873, by James J. Sawyer, after John Trumbull, Independence National Historical Park.